 Richmond West Selected for Pilot on Speed Reduction

 The City of Winnipeg engineers have selected a portion of the Richmond West neighbourhood to be part of the Lower Default Speed Limits Pilot study:

 - Richmond West (bounded by Pembina Highway, Perimeter Highway, Waverley Street/Tim Sale Drive and Sandusky Drive/Kirkbridge Park/Kirkbridge Drive)

 You can review the criteria used to identify the neighbourhoods included in the Pilot in the Residential Speed Limit Review report.
-The pilot projects being proposed by the engineers will proceed if the report passes through Council meeting on April 28th.
+The pilot projects were proposed by the engineers and approved through Council meeting on April 21, 2021.
 Please know, the engineers spoke to me about this pilot and I agreed to it on the condition that the speed limit they test is 40km.
 Some neighbourhoods will be piloted at 30 km.
 I will not support a pilot of 30 km in the Richmond West neighbourhood.

 The reduced speed limit will only be applied to residential streets.
 The map highlights the neighbourhood collector and residential streets.
 It is important to note, none of the residential streets are a km in length.
 All are under 1 km.

 It will take 18 seconds longer to travel a kilometre – if the speed is reduced from 50 km to 40 km.
 An additional 18 seconds.